veler/CtrlHelpApp/README.md

 Access CtrlHelp's interactive practice mode right from your system tray.
 Dive into shortcuts for popular apps like Word, Excel, Photoshop, Visual Studio, and more.
 Become a keyboard wizard at your own pace!

 ### Instant Cheat Sheet
 Can't recall a shortcut?
 No worries!
 Hold the Ctrl key, and a list of shortcuts for your active app appears.
-Select a command, and voilà—you've harnessed the power of shortcuts without disrupting your workflow.
+Select a command, and voilï¿½ï¿½you've harnessed the power of shortcuts without disrupting your workflow.

 ### A Growing List of Supported Apps
 With over 80 apps and 8,000 shortcuts, CtrlHelp covers a wide range of software categories.